Heo Hoon: Player profile

 Heo's flashy style of play, carefree demeanor during games and penchant for the clutch made him a fan favorite and earned him the nickname "Short Foreign Player" (단신 용병) from both fans and the media.
 His height has been cited as a factor of his appeal to aspiring young basketball players as he is seen as a prime example of overcoming a height disadvantage by strengthening his shooting, dribbling and passing.
-Commentators have noted that his own background as a legendary athlete's child who had followed in his parent's footsteps and then established himself on his own merit further added to his broad popular appeal among fans of other teams.
+Commentators have noted that his own background as a legendary athlete's child who had followed in his parents' footsteps and then established himself on his own merit further added to his broad popular appeal among fans of other teams.

 Personal life

 Heo is the younger son of retired basketball player and coach Hur Jae.
-His older brother Heo Ung is a professional basketball player for KBL team Jeonju KCC Egis.
+His older brother Heo Ung is a professional basketball player for KBL team Busan KCC Egis.
 Unlike him, both his father and older brother are shooting guards.

 The Heo brothers launched a jointly-run YouTube channel called Ko Sambuja (코삼부자), documenting their lives as professional athletes.
 Ko (코) is the Korean word for nose, a tongue in cheek reference to the brothers and their father having large noses, and sambuja (삼부자) means "father and son trio".
 In July 2021 they received the Silver Creator Award button for surpassing 100,000 subscribers.

 On 16 May 2022, Heo enlisted for mandatory military service and was assigned to the Korea Armed Forces Athletic Corps' Sangmu basketball team.
 He was discharged on 15 November 2023, ahead of the second round of the 2023–24 season.

 Heo was mentioned in the 2023 film Rebound, which was a dramatization of the 2012 National High School Basketball Championship and the exploits of the tournament underdogs and runner-up Busan Jungang High School.
 Heo had been the main point guard of the Yongsan High School team that narrowly defeated Jungang High School in the final.
 Initially, he and his high school were not to be named explicitly in any dialogue, but the production team decided against it to add more realism to the plot.
 Heo granted permission for his name to be used and was portrayed by Lee Seok-min, a former Myongji University player who went undrafted during the 2021 KBL draft.